General Information

 Rental Properties in Finland

-what is included in the rental agreement.
-In Finland
+When choosing a rental apartment, be sure to understand what is included in the rental agreement.
+In Finland the situation is rather different to Australia, for example.

-In a Finnish rented property, do
+In a Finnish rented property, do not expect to find:

-- light fittings (except bathroom and perhaps kitchen)
+- lights (except bathroom and kitchen fixtures)

 - carpets / carpeting